Becoming You With Julie

 Notes

-• Tomatoes: I use 4–6 Roma tomatoes, depending on size.
-Just make sure they fit your skillet in a single layer for the best roasting results.
+• Tomatoes: I use 4-6 Roma tomatoes, depending on size.
+Make sure they fit in your skillet in a single layer for the best char.

 Nutrition